SeverinBuchser/GitAnalyzer/README.md

    mvn clean validate
    ```

-3. <a name="make-executable"></a>The intended way of creating an executable is by running the following command, which creates an executable script called "mcr":
+3. <a name="make-executable"></a>The intended way of creating an executable is by running the following command, which creates an executable script called "git-analyzer":

    ```shell
    ./make_executable.sh